-Being an older adult with cancer comes with unique challenges, namely dealing with other illnesses, changes in vision and hearing, greater difficulty walking, and changes in relationships.
+Being an older adult with cancer (OAC) comes with unique challenges, namely dealing with other illnesses, changes in vision and hearing, greater difficulty walking, and changes in relationships.
 These challenges can make coping with cancer more difficult.
 To combat this, clinicians and researchers have developed treatments and resources to help patients cope with cancer.
 However, these treatments are often not available in cancer clinics and hospitals.
 Dr. Kelly Trevino, Assistant Professor of Psychology in Medicine in the Division of Geriatrics and Palliative Medicine at Weill Cornell Medicine, aims to address these issues.
-The goal of this Division project is to bring attention to this gap in cancer care and to identify barriers to and strategies for improving access of older adults with cancer to psychological services.
+The goal of this Division project is to bring attention to this gap in cancer care and to identify barriers to and strategies for improving access of OACs to psychological services.

 Meet the Coping with Aging and Cancer Project Team